 A critical component of MAPC’s mission is to advance equity and cultural competency both internally and in our work throughout the region.
 Learn more about equity at MAPC.

-The MAPC region comprises 101 cities and towns of Greater Boston, and includes coastal communities, older industrial centers, rural towns and modern cities.
+The MAPC region contains 101 cities and towns in Greater Boston, including coastal communities, older industrial centers, rural towns and modern cities.
 Learn more about the characteristics of the communities in our region using the Community Snapshots tool or Regional Map Gallery on the MetroBoston DataCommon.

-MAPC works with its cities and towns through eight subregional committees.
+MAPC works with its cities and towns through eight subregions.